Broncos Need a Reality Check Because John Elway Is the Problem, Not the Solution

 "This league is all about winning," safety Justin Simmons said, per Jhabvala.
 "It doesn't matter the progress you've made—if it's not productive in the win column, unfortunately, things got to change, whether that's coaches, players."

 Elway was a great player.
 He even helped lead the organization to its third title as its general manager.
-He's falls short of both of those standards, though.
+He falls short of both of those standards, though.
 He's the face of a failing franchise and should be treated as such.

 Brent Sobleski covers the NFL for Bleacher Report.
 Follow him on Twitter: @brentsobleski.